Skip to main content

 itch.io Store

-A third source to obtain games is itch.io. itch.io is “an open marketplace for independent digital creators focusing on independent video games.
+A third source for games is itch.io. itch.io is “an open marketplace for independent digital creators focusing on independent video games.
 It’s a platform that enables anyone to sell the content they’ve created.”

 • The itch.io client doesn’t use the AppImage format; itch.io stores the game in the user’s home folder instead of the root directory, like a Debian package.